eslicks303/graphicsNotebook/README.md

         >*"Twilight" gradient when entering the dungeon*<br />
         *Darker night-like gradient when leaving the dungeon*<br />

-        >*Perhaps the skybox color could be somewhere inbetween these examples depending on*<br />
+        >*Perhaps the skybox color could be somewhere in-between these examples depending on*<br />
         *How many floors/levels they visit*

   - [ ] Small decorative details such as